mrmeizongo/Xpilot/README.md

 ## Stabilization system loop

 The atmega328p chip is capable of running the entire stabilization loop in ~3ms.
-This gives us an update frequency of ~300Hz which is good enough to provide a smooth and responsive control system for slow flying RC planes such as trainers, gliders and some mild acrobatic planes.
+This gives us an update frequency of ~333Hz which is more than enough to provide a smooth and responsive control system for slow flying RC planes such as trainers, gliders and some mild acrobatic planes.
 Due to the limitations of the ATMEGA328P chip, do not expect this to outperform the capabilities of more established flight control/stabilization softwares running on more capable and faster microchips.
 Pull requests are welcome.

 ## Setup